-If you purchased a Oliver Legacy Elite II, it will come equipped with a dry basement storage compartment.
+If you purchased an Oliver Legacy Elite II, it will come equipped with a dry basement storage compartment.
 The dry basement storage can be accessed from the inside or the outside of the trailer.
 From the outside, the basement storage is located on the rear street side of the trailer.
-It is secured by a marine style latch that can also be locked using the small key found on the supplied key ring.
+It is secured by a marine-style latch that can also be locked using the small key found on the supplied key ring.
 You will find an LED light mounted inside that conveniently illuminates the entire storage area.
-To turn the light on or off, reach inside and simply toggle the switch built in to the light as needed.
-Inside the basement storage you will find a number of items that come standard with your travel trailer, including one 20 foot sewage kit, one 25 foot water hose, one 25 foot 30-AMP shore power cord, a water inlet quick connect kit, one male to female water inlet adapter, one 120-Volt receptacle adapter, one lug wrench and two male NPT propane quick connect fittings if you purchase the propane quick connects option.
+To turn the light on or off, reach inside and simply toggle the switch built into the light as needed.
+Inside the basement storage, you will find a number of items that come standard with your travel trailer, including one sewage kit, one water hose, one 30-amp shore power cord, a water inlet quick connect kit, one male to female water inlet adapter, one 120-volt receptacle adapter, one lug wrench, and two male NPT propane quick connect fittings if you purchase the propane quick connects option.